radical-cybertools/extasy-bpti/README.md

-In the folder *Shaw_Data_Analysis* is a copy of the trajectory file from that simulation, a copy of a PDB-format file of the sytructure of bpti, and an ipython notebook (and markdown version) showing how I have used PCA analysis to identify the 'rare' conformational state seen inthat simulation.
+In the folder *Shaw_Data_Analysis* is a copy of the trajectory file from that simulation, a copy of a PDB-format file of the sytructure of bpti, and an ipython notebook (and markdown version) showing how I have used PCA analysis to identify the 'rare' conformational state seen in that simulation.
+Also there is another ipython notebook that shows how you can analyse a slug of trajectory data of the type that this project should produce (in much greater volume!), and see if it is getting anywhere near this rare state.

 The tarball *gmxcoco.tgz* contains a first stab at the CoCo-MD workflow for this project.
 It has been adapted from the examples used in the Edinburgh workshop